 It is not difficult to see the point of emphasis in this frightening warning.

 Weakness versus rebellion

 There appears to be an intensification of evil between the person who merely falls into sin through weakness and that of the degenerate, calloused individual who shamelessly mocks things sacred.
 Many scholars have called attention to the progressiveness of evil depicted in Psalm 1.

 Blessed is the man who walks not in the counsel of the ungodly, nor stands in the way of sinners, nor sits in the seat of the scornful" (Psa.
 1:1).

 “The three clauses of the verse with their threefold parallelism (walk, stand, sit: counsel, way, session [sitting with]: wicked, sinners, scornful) emphasize the godly man’s entire avoidance of association with evil and evil-doers in every form and degree.
 They denote successive steps in a career of evil, and form a climax” (1906, 3).

-Some of the most villainous renegades upon this earth are former “ministers” who have alienated themselves from the faith to become slanderous critics of the Creator, his holy law, and his people.
-Their lips drip anti-God venom with almost every syllable they utter.
-The “pricked/cut” heart, even in the sinner, is of a far different nature than the “seared/branded” one that has become “past feeling” (cf. Acts 2:38; 1 Timothy 4:2; Ephesians 1:18-19).
+Some of the most villainous renegades upon this earth are former “gospel preachers” who have alienated themselves from the faith to become slanderous critics of the Creator, his holy law and his people.
+Their lips drip anti-Christ venom with almost every syllable they utter.
+The “pricked/cut” heart, even in the sinner, is of a far different nature than the “seared/branded” one that has become “past feeling” (cf. Acts 2:38; 1 Tim.
+4:2; Eph.
+1:18-19).

-These examples certainly are far from exhaustive; they are, however, illustrative.
-The important thing to keep in mind is that every sin is damaging, and the conscientious Christian must strive to avoid it at all cost, living continuously in the mode of repentance and prayer.
-And one must remain mindful of the fact that even a child of God can drift into progressively dangerous currents (cf. Hebrews 2:1ff).
+These examples certainly are far from exhaustive.
+They are, however, illustrative.
+The important thing to keep in mind is that every sin is damaging, and the conscientious Christian must strive to avoid it at all cost.
+We should live continuously in the mode of repentance and prayer.
+And one must remain mindful of the fact that even a child of God can drift into progressively dangerous currents (cf. Heb.
+2:1ff).